Summary

 – Product usage and/or adoption of a new feature

-Product metrics, both your own or that of your competitors, can help build new campaigns, features, and strategies or end old ones.
+Product metrics, both your own and your competitors’, can help build new campaigns, features, and strategies, or end old ones.

 4. Customer Happiness/Retention

-Customer happiness or retention is another one of the highly important factors that affect business.
-Customer happiness is usually sourced from product reviews, customer surveys, and net promoter score (NPS), while customer retention is calculated using this formula: Number of customers at end of the period – Number of customers acquired during the period / Number of customers at the start of the period.
+Customer happiness or retention is another highly important factor that affects a business.
+Customer happiness is usually sourced from product reviews, customer surveys, and net promoter score (NPS), while customer retention is calculated using this formula: Number of customers at the end of the period – Number of customers acquired during the period / Number of customers at the start of the period.

 5. Qualitative Feedback: Internal and External